Landings on Rendova: 30 June landings

-The assault, although initially chaotic, successfully landed six thousand American troops on Rendova.
+The assault, although initially chaotic, successfully landed 6,000 American troops on Rendova.
 These forces came ashore largely unopposed as the island's small garrison was taken by surprise and were unable to man their defenses in time before the US troops arrived.
 The Japanese initially assembled in a coconut plantation behind the landing beach and sought to establish radio contact with Munda, while undertaking minor skirmishing and laying down harassing fire from machine guns in the nearby plantation.
 In the initial fighting, about 12 Japanese were killed.
 They then withdrew into the hinterland.
 Troops from the 172nd Infantry Regiment pursued the withdrawing Japanese, shooting down several snipers and destroying several machine gun positions as they advanced slowly towards the Pengui River.
-There, the Americans came under sustained fire, but after gaining fire superiority with mortar support, and establishing a firm base along the riverbank, the US troops attacked.
+There, the Americans came under sustained fire, but after gaining fire superiority with mortar support and establishing a firm base along the riverbank, the US troops attacked.
 By the end of the day between 50 and 65 Japanese had been killed, including the Japanese commander.
-Four US soldiers were killed, and another five wounded including the 172nd Infantry Regiment's commander, Colonel David Ross.
+Four US soldiers were killed and another five wounded including the 172nd Infantry Regiment's commander, Colonel David Ross.

-In the afternoon of June 30, the transports weighed anchor and began to depart the area around 15:00 hours.
+The transports weighed anchor and began to depart the area around 15:00.
 Half an hour later, Japanese air attacks began in earnest when Admiral Jinichi Kusaka ordered a strike by 25 Betty torpedo bombers, escorted by 24 Zeros.
-Despite being intercepted by 16 Corsairs from Marine Fighter Squadron 221, and coming under heavy anti-aircraft fire, one of the Bettys was able to release a torpedo, which struck McCawley, killing 15 sailors and wounding eight others.
+Despite being intercepted by 16 Corsairs from Marine Fighter Squadron 221, and coming under heavy anti-aircraft fire, one of the Bettys was able to release a torpedo which struck McCawley, killing 15 sailors and wounding eight others.
 While under tow from Libra, the ship again came under attack from Val dive bombers, which formed part of a larger air attack consisting of 21 Zeros, nine Vals and 13 F1M floatplanes.
 This attack was repulsed with no Allied losses, as the Japanese air attacks on the landing zone were successfully beaten off by American fighter planes as well as land and sea-based anti-aircraft defense guns.
-Allied aircraft began bombing Japanese positions around Villa and Munda, and by 17:00 hours, 105 mm artillery guns from the 103rd Field Artillery Battalion had been established in the harbor and began registering targets on the mainland.
+Allied aircraft began bombing Japanese positions around Villa and Munda, and by 17:00, 105 mm artillery guns from the 103rd Field Artillery Battalion had been established in the harbor and began registering targets on the mainland.